 If low level mercury (Hg) samples are required, ultra clean procedures are used to ensure samples meet QC criteria.
 The contract laboratory provides low level Hg bottles that have been verified as clean by the laboratory.
 Low level Hg bottles must be shipped and stored in two sealed resealable bags, with one sealed bag sealed inside the second bag.
-When collecting a low level Hg sample, the sampler should make every effort to minimize the duration in which the sample bottle is exposed to open air.
-Special Hg free sampling gloves should be worn and particular effort should be made to keep the low level Hg bottle and resealable bags clean and free of dust, dirt, or water.
+When collecting a low-level Hg sample, the sampler follows all procedures specified by the EPA methodology.
+EPA Method 245.7 specifies that samplers should make every effort to minimize the duration in which the sample bottle is exposed to open air, special Hg free sampling gloves should be worn, and particular effort should be made to keep the low level Hg bottle and resealable-bags clean and free of dust, dirt, or water.